-- Demonstrate abdominal breathing and appropriate relaxation technique in preparation for breath-hold diving - Demonstrate One Full Breath" - · Demonstrate relaxation in the breathhold - Demonstrate Recovery Breathing at the end of a breath-hold dive - Demonstrate how to perform safely Static Apnea in a swimming pool with a buddy - Perform a static breath hold of at least 2 minutes safely with a buddy - Demonstrate the appropriate rescue technique for a Static Apnea buddy experiencing a loss of motor control - Demonstrate the appropriate rescue technique for a Static Apnea buddy experiencing blackout
+- Demonstrate abdominal breathing and appropriate relaxation technique in preparation for breath-hold diving - Demonstrate "One Full Breath" - Demonstrate relaxation in the breath hold - Demonstrate Recovery Breathing at the end of a breath-hold dive - Demonstrate how to perform safely Static Apnea with a buddy - Perform a static breath hold of at least 2 minutes safely with a buddy - Demonstrate the appropriate rescue technique for a Static Apnea buddy experiencing a loss of motor control - Demonstrate the appropriate rescue technique for a Static Apnea buddy experiencing blackout

-Dynamic Apnea DYN
+Dynamic Apnea DYNB

 This session should be conducted in a swimming pool or appropriate confined water.
-The student should use bi-fins for all the dives.
+The student should use bifins for all the dives.
 After this session the student freediver will be able to: